| Vol. 16 No. 10

 for many first-generation students and for those who need to

 save money for a few years before going off to a four-year college.
+But many students this year will find it difficult to enroll.

 While the number of students seeking admissions to four-year